bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Finally, Set the Counter to 0." />
 </p>

-And then once that&apos;s off, I can set my counter to zero, and everything&apos;s back where it should be.
+<p>And then once that&apos;s off, I can set my counter to zero, and
+everything&apos;s back where it should be.
 You could add some comments if you need to.
-Sometimes it helps make sure this thing is running as a callback function and that these two are running at the same time.
+Sometimes it helps make sure this thing is running as a callback function and that these two are running at the same time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 350. now, the previous button function (208) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">